NicolasSimard/ENT/lfunc/README.md

 # L-function experiments

-## Introduction
+## Description
 This directory contains computations related to L-functions in general.
-So far, it contains computations related to L-functions of modular forms (in the `ENT/lfunc/mf/` directory) and number fields (in the `ENT/lfunc/nf/` directory).
+For example, it contains examples of computations related to Dirichlet L-functions.

-## Content of the `ENT/lfunc/` directory

-- `ENT/lfunc/mf/` directory: L-function of the delta function, symmetric square L-fuction of delta and Rankin-Selberg convolution L-function of a certain class of newforms.
-Those scripts use the `ENT/computel` script.

-- `ENT/lfunc/nf/` directory: Dirichlet L-function, Dedekind zeta function and Hecke L-function of imaginary quadratic fields.
-Also contains examples.
-Some of those scripts use the `ENT/computel` script, but some don't.

 ## A remark on the Hecke L-function of imaginary quadratic fields
-The `ENT/lfunc/nf/quadhecke.gp` script is an implementation of the formulas in my notes `Notes/Theta Norm`, while `ENT/lfunc/nf/quadhecke-computel.gp` uses the `ENT/computel` script.
-For large integral arguments, the formulas in the first script are much more efficient.
+The `ENT/lfunc/quadhecke.gp` script is an implementation of the formulas in my notes `Notes/Theta Norm`.
+To compute with these L-function it is preferable to use the function `qhcLdata` in the script `ENT/Quadratic.gp` and use the built-in L-functions functions.